mcpcpc/k1ss/install.md

 Clone the repository to the directory of your choosing.

-    $ git clone {{ site.kiss.git }}/community
+    $ git clone {{ site.git }}/community

 This will be cloned to a directory called 'community'.
 This directory contains a single KISS repository bearing the same name.

 [3.4] Universe